-The International Union for the Conservation of Nature (IUCN) Red List of Threatened Species - includes Pinus palustris (Longleaf pine) which does occur in the supply base region (IUCN, 2018).
+The International Union for the Conservation of Nature (IUCN) Red List of Threatened Species includes Pinus palustris (Longleaf pine) which does occur in the supply base region (The IUCN Red List of Threatened Species, 2015).
 Longleaf pine is included in the IUCN list because its current extent is much reduced from its historical dominance in the southeast US.
 However, conservation groups, such as the Longleaf Alliance, agree that creating commercial viability of longleaf pine is crucial to its restoration.
-Enviva's use of material from longleaf stand thinnings or other harvest residuals supports its commercial viability and encourages landowners to restore and continue to manage longleaf stands.
-Enviva will not procure wood from natural longleaf pine stands if they are going to be converted to non-forest or another forest type.
+Enviva's use of material from longleaf stand thinnings or other harvest residuals supports its commercial viability and encourages landowners to restore longleaf stands.
+Enviva will not procure wood from natural longleaf stands if they are going to be converted to non-forest or another forest type.

-Further, Enviva maintains a third party audited Controlled Wood Risk Assessment which satisfies the Forest Stewardship Council® (FSC), Programme for the Endorsement of Forest CertificationTM (PEFC) and Sustainable Forestry Initiative® (SFI®) Chain of Custody requirements.
+Further, Enviva maintains a third party audited Controlled Wood Risk Assessment which satisfies the Forest Stewardship CouncilTM (FSC), Programme for the Endorsement of Forest Certification TM (PEFC) and Sustainable Forestry Initiative® (SFI®) Chain of Custody requirements.
 These certifications address the controls needed to avoid the use of CITES and/ or IUCN species concerns.
 None of the species used for wood pellets appear in the Convention on International Trade in Endangered Species (CITES) Appendices (CITES, 2015).